 Hinged shanks are quite expensive to have attached to your ring, so this isn’t the best option for most people.
-Here, the ring doesn’t look different to other rings, except that the shank contains a little hinge which allows the band to open and close to let your finger in and out.
+Here, the ring doesn’t look different from other rings, except that the shank contains a little hinge that allows the band to open and close to let your finger in and out.

 You can have a hinge fixed to an existing ring or have a bespoke ring made with a hinge for you.
 Do some research before you hand over a valuable ring to be hinged, as this process requires skill on the part of the jeweler.
 Find a skilled jeweler with a good track record.

 If you have arthritis that affects your knuckle joints, hinged shanks are an excellent solution.

 How to Stop Stacked Rings from Spinning